Representations of the Quantum Holonomy-Diffeomorphism Algebra: How to construct physically important operators

-A crucial question is if we with the help of the representation of $\mathbf{QHD}(M)$ can construct operators relevant to quantum field theory, i.e. whether we can construct Hamilton operators for various field theories based on gauge fields.
-The curvature is in this setting straightforward to quantize, since we have quantized operators $\hat{\nabla}_X$.
-If, on the other hand, one wants to quantize a classical quantity like
+A crucial question is if we with the help of the representation of $\mathbf{QHD}(M)$ can construct operators relevant to quantum field theory, i.e. whether we can construct Hamilton operators for various field theories based on gauge fields\footnote{In \cite{AAA2,A4} we show that the Hamilton operator of a Yang-Mills theory coupled to a fermionic field emerges from an infinite-dimensional Bott-Dirac operator, which interacts with the $\mathbf{QHD}(M)$ algebra.
+The construction of the Bott-Dirac operator requires, however, additional structure in the form of a CAR algebra.
+In this section we are concerned with the construction of physically important operators without any additional structure.}.
+The curvature is in this setting straightforward to quantise, since we have quantised operators $\hat{\nabla}_X$.
+If, on the other hand, one wants to quantise a classical quantity like

-where $E$ is a vector field that takes values in $\mathfrak{g}$, then this is not as straightforward to quantize.
+where $E$ is a vector field that takes values in $\mathfrak{g}$, then this is not as straightforward to quantise.
 With the notation used in this article the quantity is